jiahao19971/pg-partition/Readme.md

 ## To do
 - Create a job schedular to check regularly on the max date and if the partition exist, if not then create a partition

+## Create a daily partition worker to perform partition base on request